-The Margaret River region just got closer with flights from Melbourne to Busselton-Margaret River Airport beginning in March 2020, running three times a week, all year-round.
+The Margaret River region has never been closer with flights from Melbourne to Busselton-Margaret River Airport.
 Here’s some itinerary inspiration for a short getaway.

 Dip your toes in the protected waters of the Geographe Bay at Busselton Foreshore, where you’ll find the 1.841km long Busselton Jetty, the longest wooden piled jetty in the Southern Hemisphere.
 Walk or catch the electric solar-powered train to the end of the jetty and explore the underwater observatory to see vibrant marine life.
 Drive on to Dunsborough, where oceans the hue of a Bombay Sapphire bottle and pristine, white sandy beaches are aplenty.
 See sweeping views of the coast from Cape Naturaliste Lighthouse, where you can also embark on an Aboriginal cultural tour to learn about the Noongar history.
 Overnight in Busselton or Dunsborough.